datawire/ambassador-auth-httpbasic/README.md

     ```

 4. Propagation of the change to all Pods running the authentication module takes about 30 seconds to a minute.

-# Using With Ambassador

-1. Install the Authentication module.
-A reference install is available in the [`manifests/`](manifests/) directory.
-It is recommended that you download the manifest into your source repository since you need to manage the Kubernetes secret in order to control who can access your services.

-2. Add one or more users to the users database.
-Securely managing the users database file is outside scope of this doc.

-3. Configure Ambassador to use the authentication module.
-The easiest way to do that is to add configuration data to your Ambassador entrypoint service.

-    **NOTE** - The below snippet should work with default Ambassador install.
-If you're using a custom install (e.g different namespace, different service name etc) then you should customize as necessary.

-    ```yaml
-    apiVersion: v1
-    kind: Service
-    metadata:
-      labels:
-        service: ambassador
-      name: ambassador
-    annotations:
-      getambassador.io/config: |
-        apiVersion: ambassador/v0
-        kind: AuthService
-        name: authentication
-        config:
-          auth_service: "ambassador-auth:80"
-          path_prefix: "/extauth"
-          allowed_headers: []
-    spec:
-      type: NodePort
-      ports:
-        - name: ambassador
-          port: 80
-          targetPort: 80
-      selector:
-        service: ambassador
-    ```

 # License